Arthurs Creek: History

 The proclamation of the Duffy Land Act in 1862 saw the beginning of the permanent settlement at Arthurs Creek.
 Arthurs Creek began as a horticultural settlement with numerous orchards, with the Post Office opening on 7 October 1889 (it closed in 1972).
 After the First World War, cattle and sheep farms replaced orchards as the principal industry.
 Today, the land-holdings of Arthurs Creek are a mixture of smaller farm properties including vineyards, orchards, and life-style properties.

-The township of Arthurs Creek consists of a primary school, Mechanic's Institute Hall, CFA Station and a Uniting church.
+The township centre of Arthurs Creek consists of a primary school, Mechanic's Institute Hall, CFA Station and a Uniting church.
 There is also a cricket oval known as Ryders Flat and the Arthurs Creek Cemetery, dating back to the 1840s.
 The Hazel Glen Cemetery, now the Arthurs Creek Cemetery, was established by Patrick Reid as a private burial ground for his young wife Agnes (née Hay) who died on 17 May 1847 at the early age of 49.
 Agnes had expressed a wish to be buried at her favourite picnic spot on the nearby hilltop overlooking the Hazel Glen homestead and former Stewart's Ponds pastoral run.

+Members of the local community commenced work on the Mechanics's Institute hall in 1886, and a grand concert and ball to celebrate the official opening was held on the evening of Friday 2 September 1887.
+A public library was later added.

 Historical residents of Arthurs Creek include Frank Dalby Davison, the author of novels such as Man-shy and Dusty.
 Davison lived on a property called "Folding Hills" from 1951 to 1970.

 Arthurs Creek was hit by the Black Saturday bushfires in February 2009.
 The East Kilmore fire hit parts of Arthurs Creek and adjoining communities of Strathewen, Kinglake and St Andrews.